TRAM flap reconstruction

 Free Muscle tram image

 After surgery, you will remain under close observation for three to five days.
 This allows the surgical team to closely monitor blood flow to the newly constructed breast, ensuring that the flap is healthy.
 Drains placed in the breast and donor area of the abdomen stay in place for two to three weeks while the patient recovers at home, and are taken out during an office visit.
 Within six weeks, patients may return to driving, some work (depending on job requirements) and light exercise.
 Most patients are back to their regular routines and full activities in eight weeks.
-Because TRAMP flap takes a section of the muscle wall, you will not be able to lift heavy weights during recovery.
+Because TRAM flap takes a section of the muscle wall, you will not be able to lift heavy weights during recovery.

 Is TRAM flap right for me ?

 The TRAM flap procedure is the right fit for some patients, but it is important that your choice takes into consideration your body type, health, lifestyle, and personal reconstruction goals.
 You will want to explore all reconstruction options, before making a decision.
 We suggest scheduling a consultation with one of our experts in breast reconstruction.
 The surgeon will be able to identify donor sites that will work for your body.
 During the visit, you will have a chance to ask questions, choose a surgical plan, and discuss preparation and recovery.
+Your surgeons and care team The plastic surgeons and care team members who perform breast reconstructions and help patients recover from the procedure are experts in their field.
+All surgeons including the plastic surgeons and surgical oncologists work very closely to plan your surgical treatment and reconstruction.
+All of our surgeons are board-certified in plastic surgery and have years of experience in breast reconstruction procedures.
+Learn more about the team through the profiles below.

 Make an Appointment